DANCING IN THE CABBAGE PATCH Community – What is Community?

 Pine Mountain Settlement School Workers.
 Leon Deschamps to far right.
 Maya Sudo, third from left. [sudo_album_030a_mod.jpg]

-“Community” is a word that frequently appears in the literature by and about the Pine Mountain Settlement School.
+The word “Community” frequently appears in the literature by and about the Pine Mountain Settlement School.
 It is most often used to describe the people and geography surrounding Pine Mountain School.
 “Community” used in this manner was not an intentional excuse for defining “other,” or those persons not included within the boundary of the Pine Mountain Settlement School site, but it sometimes finds that definition.
-It is most often described in that manner by those labled “outside” the “community.”
+It is most often described in that manner by those who have found themselves “outside” the “community and a member of another “community.”

 In the early years of the School, the community was an idea, not an ideology.
-It was most frequently used to define all the social interactions that came together within the broad geography that extended out from and included the Settlement School and the Settlement satellites of Big Laurel and Line Fork.
-It was grounded in the idea of Uncle William Creech‘s imaginary community, a school he hoped would make a “bright and intelligent people … ” and such people were found within his identified, face-to-face community but also within his imagined community of influence — the kind of influence that a school would have.
+It was used broadly and most frequently it was used to define all the social interactions that came together within the unique gathering of people and geography that extended out from — yet, that included the Settlement School and the Settlement satellites of Big Laurel and Line Fork.
+It was grounded in the idea of Uncle William Creech‘s imaginary community, a community school that he hoped would grow a “bright and intelligent people … ” He knew that such people were found within his identified, face-to-face community but also within an imagined community of influence that resided deep in his mind and many minds of influence.
+These were the kinds of influence that a school would need to have a chance at changing lives and promising futures.

-His community included all those people who could benefit from the lessons a school would share both locally and “here and across the ocean …”.
-For Uncle William, “community” was written with a large “C” in his active imagination.
+His community included all those people who could benefit from the lessons a school would and could share both locally and “here and across the ocean …”.
+For Uncle William, in his active imagination, “community” was written with a large “C”.

 THROUGH THE YEARS

 During the early years of the School “Community” was a much-used word and an allusion drawn by staff at the School.
 Further, it was and is an idea central to most discussions of settlement work and education, whether rural or urban.
-It is frequently referred to in histories of the Settlement Movement and settlement school discussions.
-A community is what most members of a collective unit can intuit but which often evades succinct definition.
+It is frequently referred to in histories of the Settlement Movement and Settlement School discussions.
+A community is what most members of a collective unit can intuit but which often evades a succinct definition.
 It can be the memory, loyalty, the shared practice of everyday life, an abiding hope, the Eternal….but it is not any one of those singular things.
-It is none of those things alone.
+I\At Pine Mountain Settlement it is none of those things alone.

-On May 20, 1942, the Boarding School students in the Co-op class at the School wrote a narrative to accompany a film made by Virginia and Ray Garner who came to Pine Mountain under a grant from the Harmon Foundation.
-The film was charged to depict the work of the student cooperative program and particularly the students at work in the cooperative and their various community jobs, as part of their curriculum.
-The following is a short excerpt from a skit that developed a narrative around the idea of a community group cooperative:
+On May 20, 1942, the boarding students in the Co-op class at the School wrote a narrative to accompany a film made by Virginia and Ray Garner who came to Pine Mountain under a grant from the Harmon Foundation.
+The film was charged to depict the work of the student cooperative program and particularly the students at work in the cooperative. or “Co-op” class I sought to bring images forward about the management and activities of the curriculum that was determined to place an emphasis on a “sense of community” by engaging students in various community jobs as part of their curriculum.
+The following is a short narrative excerpt from a skit that sought to demonstrate the idea of a Community Group Co-operative enterprise:

 Master of ceremonies (Hattie Sturgill, seated in center) speaks: